Skip to main content

 card-viewedTriggered when a card is viewed by a user.

-card-votedTriggered when a user submits a vote on a Vote card.
+coupon-redeemedTriggered when a user redeems a coupon offered through a card.

 cover-clickedTriggered when a user clicks the cover image or button for a card.